4 simple tips to make your Scrum Retrospectives worthwhile

 “Knowledge is power.”
 This quote may sound cheesy, but it’s hard to prove it wrong.

 Taking the most out of your data will put you in the best position to help your team.
 Of course, it will take time and will place you out of your comfort zone.
-But with adapted tools, the amount of time you dedicate to harvest and organize your team’s data will be greatly reduced.
+But with adapted retrospective tools, the amount of time you dedicate to harvest and organize your team’s data will be greatly reduced.

 I hope this will help you change the way you look back at the information that you have gathered from each Agile retrospective.
-Maybe you will even want to incorporate some of these ideas in your future activities.
+Maybe you will even want to incorporate some of these ideas into your future activities.